vincesesto/post_to_exhaust_api/README.md

 - strava_users_key: Once off access key for user, needs to be obtained with user originally accepts access to app
 - latest_bearer: Latest access token for posting and extracting data, needs to be updated every 6 hours

+#### posts1
+- user: User identified by Steemit username
+- strava_activity_id: Activity Id assigned by Strava able to reference back to verify if posts have been added
+- type: Activity type to be added to exhaust; run, hike, bike, strength, yoga
+- photo: Downloaded image from strava, for now...yes or no
+- description: Description added from Strava description, or created if no description provided
+- date: Date of the activity in local time
+- title: Title of the activity from Strava
+- distance: Distance of the activity in metres
+- duration: Duration of the activity
+- sent_to_exhaust: Y|N set to exhaust

 ##### scripts/users_from_database.py

 - run the script: